 The housing backlog in the Senqu municipality is determined as 10 761 with 1 752 in the urban area and 9009 in the rural area (Housing Sector Plan HSP 2013).
 The plan is in the process of being reviewed.
 There are no military veterans on the Department 's database for Senqu.
 The quantified housing demand is based on information from the 2001 Census, 2007 Household survey and DWA Structure count and can be summarised as follows:

-Table 26: Housing demand
+Table 43 Housing demand

-13 abie 26. nousi ng demand

-Rural Social & Rental Informal Settlements Child headed households

-8340 381 1 641 (3200) 566
+Rural Social & Rental Informal Settlements Child headed households 8340 381 1 641 (3200) 566

 Source: StatsSA, 2007

 To deal with the housing challenge, the Department has implemented the following projects: